Struct chrono::naive::time::NaiveTime

 fn parse_from_str(s: &str, fmt: &str) -> ParseResult<NaiveTime>

-Parses a string with the specified format string and returns a new NaiveTime
+Parses a string with the specified format string and returns a new NaiveTime.

-See the format::strftime
+See the format::strftime module

 on the supported escape sequences.